cell-org/intro.cell.computer/README.md

 You may have a single image you want to turn into NFT.
 The `tokenId` for the image will be different depending on where you host the NFT.

-Because the **tokenIds are blokchain dependent**, the NFTs using this scheme are naturally blockchain dependent and not easily portable.
+Because the **tokenIds are blockchain dependent**, the NFTs using this scheme are naturally blockchain dependent and not easily portable.
 It is not easy for NFTs to cross over from one blockchain to another.

 Practically speaking, this is a very real risk factor for anyone thinking about issuing some valuable asset as an NFT.